sablier-labs/lockup/README.md

 ## Decisions

+Asset decimals can’t be passed in create function because one may create a fake stream with less or more decimals and in this way he may extract more assets from stream.

 Recipient address **must** be checked because there is no NFT minted in `_create` function.

 Sender address **must** be checked because there is no ERC20 transfer in `_create` function.